History

 Black Rock has continued to grow under his leadership.
 Our congregation has grown to require a renovation of our building, several new ministries have been launched, and our staff has grown to a team of over 50 people.
 We have also expanded outside of our walls in Fairfield to have a presence in Stamford and Easton.
 Pastor Steve has also used his pastoral and leadership gifts to mentor many pastors of other New England churches.

-Contemporary Worship was Introduced
+Contemporary Worship Introduced

 Sanctuary